 Aww man, where do I even begin?!

-Yes, we may have flown all the way to Glasgow to only play one game of hangman... but I honestly don't care.
+Yes, we may have flown all the way to Glasgow to play only one game of hangman... but I honestly don't care.
 We had THE BEST time!

 The secret is out, the episode has aired and I can finally talk about one of the most exciting days (ever!)
 The experience may have been short and sweet, but one I will never forget.